data-to-insight/centre-of-excellence/docs/imagining-a-centre-of-excellence.md

 ## <span style="color:dodgerblue">Our invitation</span>

-With DfE funding, we’re scoping and designing a “Centre of Excellence” – **a national support offer** for data and digital work in children’s social care<sup>1</sup>.
+With DfE funding and support, we’re scoping and designing a “Centre of Excellence” – **a national support offer** for data and digital work in children’s social care<sup>1</sup>.

  ![Flowchart showing project outline from October 2025 starting engagement to Summer 2026 reporting to DfE and beginning phase 2 to establish a sustainable Centre of Excellence](assets/img/Picture6-A-Case-For-Change.png "Flowchart showing project outline from October 2025 starting engagement to Summer 2026 reporting to DfE and beginning phase 2 to establish a sustainable Centre of Excellence")

-The Centre of Excellence is part of the government's wider reform agenda for children's social care.
-It should build capacity in the sector to adopt the data and digital changes that come with significant reform, as well as supporting the sector to introduce key national objectives like a Single Unique Identifier and improvements to multi-agency information sharing.<sup>2</sup> Further, it should serve as a sustainable resource for sector-led improvements in local authority data and digital work.
+The Centre of Excellence is part of the government's wider reform agenda for children's social care, which aims to tackle key challenges in the system and improve outcomes for children and families.
+The Centre of Excellence aims to help build capacity in the sector to support the adoption of data and digital changes that come with significant reform, as well as supporting the sector to introduce key national objectives like a Single Unique Identifier and improvements to multi-agency information sharing.<sup>2</sup> Further, it should serve as a sustainable resource for sector-led improvements in local authority data and digital work.

 Successfully creating a Centre of Excellence would represent real investment in the capability of local authorities (LAs) and their safeguarding partners to use data and digital in children’s services, and our consortium – Data to Insight, Coram, the LGA, Social Finance, and ICT Revolutions – will design it with the sector, ensuring it works well for individual organisations.

-We know this project will only be a success if it works in ways which the sector understands and welcomes.
+We know the Centre of Excellence will only be a success if it works in ways which the sector understands and welcomes.
 As sector-embedded organisations, we’re starting by laying out what we think, and asking colleagues to challenge and improve our understanding. **Real engagement is crucial to our design work**.